masiur/just-wp-log/README.md

 1. Navigate to the "Just Log" menu in your WordPress admin
 2. Use the search box to filter logs by content
 3. Click on JSON data to expand/collapse objects
-4. Use the scroll buttons to navigate through large log sets
+4. Use the floating scroll buttons to navigate through large log sets

 ## Requirements

 - WordPress 5.0 or higher
 - PHP 7.2 or higher
-- SQLite extension for PHP
+- No special extensions needed!

 ## Development